rajakokate/studio-pulse-api/docs/setup.md

 Note: Keep your .env file private and never push it to version control.

 ## Migrate the database
+cd src
 python manage.py makemigrations
 python manage.py migrate

 ## run the development  server
 After activating the virtual environment and completing migrations, you can start the development server

 python manage.py runserver

+## to include all the libraries in requirements.txt (Optional)
+#pip freeze > ../requirements.txt